google/oss-fuzz/docs/new_library.md

 ## Overview

-To add a new OSS project to oss-fuzz, 3 files have to be added to oss-fuzz source code repository:
+To add a new OSS library to oss-fuzz, 3 supporting files have to be added to oss-fuzz source code repository:

-* *project_name*/Dockerfile - defines an container environment with all the dependencies needed to build the project and the fuzzer.
+* *library_name*/Dockerfile - defines an container environment with all the dependencies needed to build the project and the fuzzer.
-* *project_name*/build.sh - build script that will be executed inside the container.
+* *library_name*/build.sh - build script that will be executed inside the container.
-* *project_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed execution system.
+* *library_name*/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed execution system.
   Specify your library VCS location in it.

 To create a new directory for the library and automatically generate these 3 files a python script can be used: